arcticmatt/pencil-flip/content/Caltech/walkability.md

 Further, all the student housing is located no more than 5 minutes apart, with most of them situated adjacently.
 This can bring the walk times down to 1 minute at most!
 No student here denies that this is incredibly convenient.
-However, this convenience has a somewhat unintended consequence: the students here become incredibly lazy.
+However, this convenience has a somewhat unintended consequence: students can become incredibly lazy.

 ![caltech-map](/images/caltech-map.gif)

 <sup>A map highlighting Caltech's undergrad housing and the distance of one
 Avery</sup>